ahmdkhled/wp-blog/README.md

 # wp-blog
-this is a blog app that fetches posts and comments from wordpress api. adadadasdsad
+this is a blog app that fetches posts and comments from wordpress api

 # screnshots